Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: The Formulation of a Proactive Detector

 \subsubsection{General Case: $0<\lambda <\infty$}

 In the general case $\lambda\in (0,\infty)$, the attacker faces the trade-off between undermining the detector's performance and minimizing the penalty resulting from message distortion.
 We categorize PBNE into three classes: separating, pooling, and hybrid equilibrium.
+It is not difficult to find out there do not exist equilibria of the first two kinds.
+Thus we focus on deriving the hybrid equilibrium.